Resilience In Retirement

 After 5 years of preparing the place and practicing it all, we seem to have it all working well and really don’t buy much necessary food.
 Just the extras of coffee, tea, orange juice, chocolate, Canadian organic maple syrup, vegetable oils and such.
 We have a local dairy/creamery with raw and vat pasteurized milk, and a goat creamery for yogurt and cheese.
 It is good for peace of mind, but also takes strength and endurance of body and mind to keep at it.
 Living in a like-minded rural place makes all the difference.
 North Central WA.
 About 5000 full time residents in a small valley in the foothills of the North Cascades with two small towns.

-- This reply was modified 3 weeks, 3 days ago by [email protected].
+- This reply was modified 1 year, 10 months ago by Kate.

 We have thought long and hard about what the future may hold (near and far).
 We’re currently working on a 3 year plan as that is all we can manage right now.
 Don’t forget: we’ve lived the last 31 years in central Philadelphia so we are starting out as city slickers on a big gardening adventure.
 We’ve been planning, reading and thinking for years but that’s no substitute for experience.
 We love the idea of four season growing, but that’s more than we can manage immediately.
 However, extending the short season here with low hoops on some of our beds and starting seeds early in a little green house is part of our plan.
 After 3 years we’ll reevaluate.